lukovnikov/ClusterMark/README.md

 # Towards Robust Red-Green Watermarks for Autoregressive Image Generators

-## Project structure

-The code consists of three parts:

-1. a project containing shared code, used for verification (`wartermarks`)

-2. a project modified from the `1d-tokenizer` codebase for the RAR experiments

-3. a project modified from the `LlamaGen` codebase for LlamaGen experiments

 ## Installation
 ### Step 1: clone this repo with the submodules: